 - U0004: 2019-nCoV Coronavirus, SARS-CoV-2/2019-nCoV (COVID-19), any technique, multiple types or subtypes (includes all targets), non-CDC, making use of high throughput technologies as described by CMS-2020-01-R.

 CMS previously provided guidance about detailed Medicare payment rates for HCPCS codes U0001 and U0002.
-These were created by CMS in February for providers to bill for Covid-19 tests developed by the CDC (Centers for Disease Control and Prevention), as well as for laboratories using non-CDC tests.
+These were created by CMS in February for providers to bill for COVID-19 tests developed by the CDC (Centers for Disease Control and Prevention), as well as for laboratories using non-CDC tests.
 Medicare reimburses providers and laboratories $35.91 for U0001 and $51.31 for U0002.

 CMS intends for the HCPCS codes and higher Medicare payment rates to respond quickly to COVID-19 outbreaks, especially in nursing homes, CMS Administrator Seema Verma said.